 You can take a maximum of 51 units per semester (including the required 3-unit Academic & Professional Development courses); physical education and StuCo courses do not count towards your course load.
-If you enroll in over the maximum number of allotted units without an approved petition, the AAO will randomly remove a course (or courses) from your schedule after the 10th day of classes (excluding mini-2/mini-4 course work) to revert your course load to no more than 48 units, or 51 units when taking APD.
-See "Overloading" section for further guidance.
+If you enroll in over the maximum number of allotted units without an approved petition, the Academic and Student Services team will randomly remove a course (or courses) from your schedule after the 10th day of classes (excluding mini-2/mini-4 course work) to revert your course load to no more than 48 units, or 51 units when taking APD.
+See section below on "Overloading" for further guidance.

 Physical education and StuCo courses are not included in the 48-unit maximum, or 51-unit maximum when taking an APD course.
-The INI AAO will remove any course that exceeds the 12-unit maximum per semester for courses that fall in this category.
+The INI Academic and Student Services team will remove any course that exceeds the 12-unit maximum per semester for courses that fall in this category.